brooklyncentral/clocker/docs/swarm-cluster.md

 ---

 ### Overview
 With Clocker, you can easily deploy and manage Docker Swarm clusters.
-They are production-ready infrastructure with TLS, high-availability and extensions like Flannel, Calico and Canal for networking.
+They are production-ready infrastructure with TLS and high-availability.

 Can also connect to existing infrastructure provisioned and managed externally, by specifying appropriate API endpoints.

-You can containerize applications by simply deploying [Brooklyn blueprints](http://brooklyn.apache.org/v/latest/start/blueprints.html) to container-aware [Brooklyn locations](http://brooklyn.apache.org/v/latest/ops/locations/index.html) or build hybrid applications from virtual machines, containers and pods.

 ### Architecture
 ![Docker Swarm architecture]({{site.baseurl}}/assets/images/swarm-architecture.png)